BeatrizSCLongley/react-giphy/README.md

 # react-giphy

-An app built with React, with search functionality, using an API to get gifs from Giphy platform.
+**An app built with React, with search functionality, using an API to get gifs from Giphy platform.**

-From Le Wagon's react-boilerplate with the following config:
+Using Le Wagon's react-boilerplate with the following config:

 - React, ReactDOM
 - Webpack 4